Historical Background of Celestial Navigation

 The Astrolabe and Medieval Advances

-During the Islamic Golden Age, scholars like Al-Battani and Ibn Majid compiled tables of star positions and perfected the use of the kamal, a simple wooden device that measured star altitudes.
-These developments were transmitted to Europe through trade and conquest, influencing the Age of Discovery.
-Chinese navigators also used star charts and a form of celestial compass, but their ocean-going junks primarily relied on compass bearings and coast hugging.
+During the Islamic Golden Age, astronomers such as Al-Battani and navigators like Ibn Majid compiled extensive star catalogs and developed simpler devices such as the kamal, a wooden instrument used to measure the altitude of stars relative to the horizon.
+These innovations were transmitted to Europe through trade routes and cultural exchanges, influencing European navigation during the Renaissance.
+Meanwhile, Chinese navigators utilized star charts and celestial compasses, although their ocean-going junks primarily relied on the magnetic compass and coastal navigation techniques.

 The Age of Discovery: Latitude Solved, Longitude Elusive